Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-The next heatwave warning will be issued by 3:00pm EST on Monday 24 November 2025For extended forecasts and greater detail visit weather zone° -
+The next heatwave warning will be issued by 3:00pm EST on Tuesday 23 December 2025For extended forecasts and greater detail visit weather zone°- Severe Thunderstorm Warning - Southeast Queensland (Intense Rainfall) for parts of Scenic Rim and Gold Coast Council Areas

 Temperature for next 7 days